Kochavva Paulo Ayyappa Coelho: Production

 It is 87th production of Udaya and 75th film acted by Kunchacko Boban.
-He has already announced that fifty percentage of profit from the film will be spend for charity.
+He has already announced that fifty percent of the profit from the film will be spent on charity.
 The movie was extensively shot in Bangalore, Pollachi, Adimaly, Thiruvananthapuram, and Perumbavoor.

 KPAC was planned to complete filming in four schedules.
 The filming began on 14 March 2016 in Adimaly, Kerala.
 After a break, the second schedule started in Adimaly in April 2016.
 By late June 2016, the crew finished filming their Thiruvananthapuram schedules and shifted to Perumbavoor.

 Release

 The film released on 9 September 2016 in more than 80 screens in Kerala, on the occasion of Onam.

 Critical response

 The Times of India gave it 4 out of 5 and wrote "The story has what it takes to leave the viewers buoyed by satisfaction at the end and is also guaranteed to bring some tears to their eyes".
 Deccan Chronicle gave the film 3.5 out of 5 and stated "Though motivational in outlook, Sidhartha makes it lively through humour and twists.
 Kochavva Paulo Ayyappa Coelho is a good example of how a National Award winner can shake off the tag to come up with a good commercial entertainer".
 Manorama Online rated the film 3 out of 5 stars saying that "Kochavva Paulo Ayyappa Coelho is a feel-good movie".
 Filmi Beat gave it 3.5 out of 5 and wrote "KPAC is a decent entertainer which deals with a very simple plot and narrates it in a very beautiful manner.
 Kudos to the director Sidhartha Siva, for excellently portraying the viewpoint of children and making the complete use of the talents of his actors and this film is a perfect classy entertainer for this Onam season.
 Don't miss this one".
 Onlookers Media rated the film 7 out of 10 stars saying that "Kochavva Paulo Ayyappa Coelho is a feel-good simple entertainer which gives you a message about life.
 It is based on the famous words of Paulo Coelho which he said in his book The Alchemist.
 If you love simple and class movies, KPAC is a good one for you.
 Go without the burden of expectation and it will be a satisfying experience for you".